TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 ### Javascript

 #### What is javascript?
-JS is a scripting language designed to control web page content.
+JS is a scripting language designed to control web page content.<br>
+Event-driven, functional, imperative and dynamic typed multi-paradigm scripting language.

 #### When to use AJAX?
 Bring examples of its usage.
-AJAX - Asynchronous Javascript and XML
+AJAX - Asynchronous Javascript and XML<br>
-Using asynchronous data transfer for operations to be done without reloading the whole page, operating just with he target content.
+Using asynchronous data transfer for operations to be done without reloading the whole page,<br> operating just with he target content.

-E.g.: loading and displaying some data part in a table and those rest part in a separate place or in a new modal without touching the previous element or reload the page.
+Usage: A modern web page may use a lot of different components.
+The load time may take significant amount of time.<br>
+For a better UX the web page should not wait for load in all the parts together then displaying it's final content and,<br>
+render it as a whole and repeat it after every interaction with the user,<br> instead the different parts can be loaded parallel; *asynchronously* and let be displayed immediately at the time<br> when the individual parts finished with loading.

 #### What is DOM and how to manipulate it from Javascript?
 DOM - Document Object Model
-DOM is representative displaying for the according html document, and those objects can modified.
+- the data representation of the objects that comprise the structure and content of a document on the web.<br>
+- a programming interface for HTML and XML documents.<br>
+- it represents the page so that programs can change the document structure, style, and content.
+- a web page is a document, and the DOM represents the document as nodes and objects.<br> That way, programming languages can connect to the page.
     - Creating, removing or replacing an element
-- Modifying an element's text and/or HTML content
-- Get an element content and work with it
+- DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.
+- JS modify the DOM with scripts, these scripts are linked with the `<script>` tags in the HTML `<head>` section.

 #### What are events and how/why to use them in Javascript?
 JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.